RodrigoPalazon/rodrigo_website/README.md

 ## Personal Portfolio
 ---

   The main goal of this project is to share with potential employers my knowledge and skills as a programmer.
-If the company that you're working for (or even your own company) needs a programmer, or if you would like to create a website for yourself, I can help you with that.
-  In my web portfolio, you can check my skills, my CV, all my social medias, and other projects that I've already done.
+  In my web portfolio, you can check my skills, my CV, my Certificates, my social medias, and other projects that I've already done and its source code.
-  This whole project was designed and developed by myself.
+  This whole project was planned,  designed responsivity, and developed by myself.

-### UX/ UI:
+## User Experience (UX)
 ---
+- ### User stories

+   - #### First Time Visitor Goals

+      1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the programmer whom the portfolio is about and his capabilities.
+      2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+      3. As a First Time Visitor, I want to look for different projects created and developed by the programmer that owns the portfolio, their source code, and see if they are trusted, clean and organized.
+I also want to locate his social media links to see his behaviour and thoughts as a human being, beyond technical skills.

+    -   #### Returning Visitor Goals

+        1. As a Returning Visitor, I want to find a new technical skill presented in his portfolio.
+This could be a new programming language, a new project that he's done, an open source code that he has been involved in,  an updated CV,  or a new certificate.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the professional with any questions I may have.
+        3. As a Returning Visitor, I want to find a better and/or updated presentation of this project.

   The first image (on the left) is a mockup of the **mobile layout**.

   The second image (on the right) is a mockup of the **desktop layout**.